Meuse Cycle Route and Vennbahn

 Leaving the Meuse Route behind, you will continue on a connecting route to the Vennbahn rail trail, a cycle path along a former railway which crosses three countries and is 125km long with a maximum incline of 2%.
 This connecting route follows country roads past rolling crop fields and pastures on a high plateau.
 The characteristic Ardennes villages and unforgettable panoramas will enchant you, particularly Bouillon, a historical gem, and the town of Bastogne, known for the Ardennes counteroffensive near the end of WWII, are just two of the many historical highlights on this journey.
-From Bastogne you will follow rail trail RAVeL 163, one of the prettiest cycle paths on the Walloon cycle route network to the border with Luxembourg and all the way to the Vennbahn.
+From Bastogne, you will follow rail trail RAVeL 163, one of the prettiest cycle paths on the Walloon cycle route network, to the border with Luxembourg and the Vennbahn.

-Leading from Troisvièrges in the north of Luxembourg along the scenic River Our to Belgian-German High Fens-Eifel nature park, the Vennbahn finishes in Aachen, a town of historical significance, as the cathedral and gothic Town Hall testify.
+Leading from Troisvièrges in the north of Luxembourg along the scenic River Our to the Belgian-German High Fens-Eifel nature park, the Vennbahn finishes in Aachen, a town of historical significance, as the cathedral and Gothic Town Hall testify.

 Calender 10 days